 - The Honors Faculty Council (HFC) is chaired by Dr. Fitzpatrick, and its members include all tenured and tenure-track faculty in Honors as well as all faculty-in-residence.
 The FMHC director is ex officio.
 The HFC’s primary responsibilities include setting personnel standards and policies for the Honors College, conducting personnel reviews of full-time Honors faculty, developing curricular and pedagogical standards and guidelines for the Honors College, and conducting regular unit assessments and strategic planning for the program.

 - The Honors Curriculum and Development Committee (HCDC) is also chaired by Dr. Fitzpatrick, and its members include five elected faculty representatives from CLAS, one faculty representative each from BCOIS, CCPS, COE, CHP, KCON, PCEC, SCOB, and University Libraries, three HFC representatives, two Honors students, and the Meijer endowed chair.
 The FMHC director is ex officio.
 The HCDC’s primary responsibilities include developing curriculum in accordance with the standards and guidelines established in consultation with the HFC, giving suggestions and advice on direction for Honors in the university, recruiting prospective faculty to propose courses and/or teach in existing courses, reviewing and approving curriculum proposals submitted by faculty, and developing student opportunities and outreach.
+Click here for 2018-19 membership on these two committees.

 Curriculum: A key NCHC recommendation was for the FMHC to move away from the General Education “replacement model” whereby all its courses and outcomes are tied explicitly to GVSU’s disciplinary-based General Education curriculum.
 Instead, the NCHC recommended thinking of the Honors curriculum as an alternative to GE—that is, as a different way of achieving the same broad goals.